mitre/HTTP-Proxy-Servlet/README.md

 + http.protocol.handle-redirects: A boolean parameter name to have auto-handle redirects
 + http.socket.timeout: A integer parameter name to set the socket connection timeout (millis)
 + http.read.timeout: A integer parameter name to set the socket read timeout (millis)
++ http.connectionrequest.timeout: A integer parameter name to set the connection request timeout (millis)
++ http.maxConnections: A integer parameter name to set max connection number
++ useSystemProperties: A boolean parameter whether to use JVM-defined system properties to configure various networking aspects.
 + targetUri: The parameter name for the target (destination) URI to proxy to.